Ministry of Magic (band)

-Ministry of Magic is a wizard rock band with a pop/electronica sound.
+Ministry of Magic was a wizard rock band with a pop/electronica sound.
 The band was started in 2007 by Jason Munday and several of his friends.
 They have released several albums and given hundreds of performances.

 In a 2010 survey carried out by Kelli Rohlman, a musicology graduate student from Texas Tech University, 98% of 125 respondents listed Ministry of Magic among their favorite wizard rock bands.